Obad94/google-maps-scraper/NEARBY_MODE_EXAMPLES.md

 - Check the categories in your input file

 **Slow scraping?**
-- Decrease `-zoom-for-url` for faster map loading
+- Decrease `-zoom` for faster map loading
 - Reduce `-depth` to scroll less
 - Remove `-email` flag if not needed